 Day seven was another easy one, our shortest day, a pleasant 13-km hike from Obervellach, ending with a tough midday climb to the Danielsberg summit where a terrific reward awaited us.

-It was a gloriously sunny day and we began it with an easy hike up out of Obervellach until reaching the train line from Mallnitz to Villach (which we would be taking on our way home from Trieste in a month or so).
+It was a gloriously sunny day and we began it with an easy hike up out of Obervellach until reaching the train line from Mallnitz to Villach (which we would be taking on our way home from Trieste a month or so later).
 Most of the day’s trail was through forest and meadows full of flowers and insects.

-At one point, we came across a café with a wonderful view of the valley that was unfortunately closed.
-However, just next to the door, there was a small wooden locker that, on opening, was found to contain a bottle of schnaps and glasses to fortify hikers.
+At one point, we came across a café with a wonderful view of the valley, which was unfortunately closed.
+However, just next to the door, there was a small wooden locker that was found to contain a bottle of schnaps and glasses to fortify hikers.
 As it was only 10 in the morning, we didn’t feel like partaking.
 All the same, it was a great idea.

 The trail continued to remain high above the valley all the way to the Niederfalkenstein castle, which looked distinctly mediaeval, but in fact dated from the early 20th century.

 We then headed downhill to the valley, passing through the villages of Gappen, Penk and Kohlstatt.
 Down there, we found ourselves on the Alpe-Adria cycling trail and, all of a sudden, encountered lots of cyclists, whereas we hadn’t seen another hiker all day.
 The cycling trail was clearly much more popular than the hiking one!